FOR IMMEDIATE RELEASE

 MONARCH BUTTERFLY TAGGING AND RELEASE

-There is a small window in September for tagging these, so join in the fun of this unique activity that handles butterflies for science.
+There is a small window in September for tagging monarchs, so join in the fun of this unique activity that handles butterflies for science.
 We’ll provide the nets, tags, and any necessary safety instructions.

 For more information, contact Laura at the Cherokee County Conservation Board by calling 712-225-6709 or e-mailing firstname.lastname@example.org.
 Visit us on Facebook!

 Cherokee County Conservation Board

 Cherokee, IA 51012

 Office Hours: Monday-Friday